Azamara Quest: 2016 Marlborough Sounds Collision

 On 27 January 2016 the Azamara Quest was heading to the port of Picton, New Zealand.
 Whilst entering the Tory Channel (which leads through the Marlborough Sounds to Picton) the ship made its turn too late, turned too slowly and hit Wheki Rock.
 The hull and propeller sustained minor damage and the ship was able to continue to Picton.
-The Transport Accident Investigation Commission report found that the accident was caused by a miscommunication between the Captain and the Pilot.
+The NZ Transport Accident Investigation Commission report found that the accident was caused by a miscommunication between the Captain and the Pilot.

 Effects of the worldwide pandemic

 In 2020, due to the worldwide COVID-19 pandemic, sailings were suspended, on various dates in the various regions, by all cruise lines.
 As of 12 January 2021, a report indicated that Azamara was suspending all sailings "through April 30".
 From June 2020 until 26 July 2021, Azamara Quest was berthed in Glasgow's King George V Dock along with two of her sister ships Azamara Journey and Azamara Pursuit while cruise sailing was suspended.